 People in Xinaliq are happy to host you.
 I am sure you can turn up in the village and ask around for a homestay.
 Most taxi drivers have their own connections with friends and families.

 A homestay will cost you between 20 or 30 Manat.
-Prices include three meals, because there are no restaurants, but the homemade food is pretty good.
+Prices include three meals.
+There are no restaurants, but the food that the family will prepare for you is pretty good.

 Facilities in Xinaliq are very basic.
 Most homes have no bathroom and the toilet is outside.